Holocaust Photo: 1941 Nazi Murderer Now Identified | LatestLY

 According to the United Press International (UPI) news agency, which distributed the photo at the time, it was supplied by Al Moss, a Holocaust survivor from Chicago.
 He reportedly received the photo in Munich in 1945 shortly after his liberation by American troops and handed it over to UPI.

 But the image had long been mislabeled.
-Only in 2023 did Matthäus discover that the photo wasn't taken some time between 1941 and 1943 in the Ukrainian city of Vinnytsia as originally thought, but rather in Berdychiv, about 150 km from Kyiv.
+Only in 2023 did Matthäus discover that the photo wasn't taken in the Ukrainian city of Vinnytsia some time between 1941 and 1943 as originally thought, but rather in Berdychiv, about 150 kilometers (about 90 miles) from Kyiv.

 They included a print of this photo, but of significantly better quality than the previously known copy.
 On the back was written, "Late July 1941.
 Execution of Jews by the SS in the citadel of Berdychiv.
 July 28, 1941."